su-ntu-ctp/5m-data-2.5-data-warehouse/lesson.md

 We will create a dbt project from scratch and implement a star schema for the data warehouse.

+0. Open the terminal and make we are under the folder `5m-data-2.5-data-warehouse`.
+Also run `conda activate elt` if you have not done so.
 1. Run `dbt init austin_bikeshare_demo` to create a new dbt project.
     * Choose `bigquery` as the desired database to use
     * Choose `oauth` as the desired authentication method